Kuzhnya/AutoBongoChestClicks/README.md

 So I built a simple desktop utility using Python — a platform I know and love.

+**If u are using this app with Bongo Cat u need to set setting "Always on top"**

 ---

 ## ✨ Why Use This Tool?